internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 * When is a application considered complete for review?
 * Who is in the Board of Trustees and how is it chosen/elected?
-* How can the citeria be changed.
+* Change process for these criteria